 A great way to enjoy ginger would be by cutting a few thin slices of the herb and steeping it in boiling water for 10 minutes and then adding a drop of honey before taking a delicious sip.

 Sitting down to enjoy your meal is not a rat-race.
 There’s no reason why you need to wolf down your food at an alarming rate.
 Regardless of how famished you are, it’s important to chew your food thoroughly before swallowing.

-Rushing your meals not only increases the risk of overeating, but it also causes you to swallow more air which then results in your feeling bloated.
+Rushing your meals not only increases the risk of overheating but also causes you to swallow more air which then results in your feeling bloated.
 So, try to pace yourself when eating (you can try putting your fork down in between bites to better pace yourself).
 What’s more, you’ll also reduce the risk of you overeating as it will allow your brain to let you know once you’re fully satisfied

-5. Cruciferous vegetables are healthy, but can cause bloating
+5. Cruciferous vegetables are healthy but can cause bloating

 Cruciferous vegetables include broccoli, cauliflower, kale, as well as Brussels sprouts.
 Now while they’re rich in a number of nutrients, they’re also quite hard to digest and can cause gas and bloating.

 Cruciferous vegetables contain two chemicals called glucosinolates and raffinose – both of which cause the vegetables to ferment in the digestive tract, leading to a buildup of gas and bloating.
 Now, this doesn’t mean that you should completely remove these vegetables from your diet.
 Instead, be sure to cook them as this will allow the body to better break them down

 Sugar alcohols such as sorbitol, mannitol, or xylitol are regularly used in sugar-free chewing gum, as well as desserts in order to create a sweet flavor.
 However, despite the little calories that they bring, these sugar alcohols don’t have the best effect on your body.